Are you new to CS?

-Computer science is an exciting and impactful discipline – but if you’re not familiar with it, it can seem pretty mysterious and difficult to approach.
+Computer science is an exciting and impactful discipline – but if you’re not familiar with CS, it can seem pretty mysterious and difficult to approach.
 You might feel that without prior experience, a college career in CS isn’t possible.

 The University of Michigan believes that anybody with an interest should be able to explore CS – and that it’s never too late for a new student to dive in.